HTTP-APIs/http-apis.github.io/Design.md

 The different hydrus "modules" that build up an hydrus cloud deployment are designed to be highly decoupled Hydra-aware APIs backed by a modern graph-based datastore (our first supported datastore will be Redis, but support will be extended).
-Design of the APIs follows the Hydra draft and its embedded querying capabilities that are translated into different querying languages (in the case of Redis: CYPHER as it supported by Redis Graph, but support will be extended).
+Design of the APIs follows the Hydra draft and its embedded querying capabilities that are translated into different querying languages (in the case of Redis: CYPHER as it is supported by Redis Graph, but support will be extended).
 Here the full hydrus module stack in a simple diagram:

 ![hydrus stack](static/hydrus_stack.png)